d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 }
 </pre>

-> To return a JSON formatted response regarding the settings and attributes of the selected logical drive on the selected controller include the `--controller` option specifying the controller and the `--ldrive` option specifying the logical drive number in brackets.
+> To return a JSON formatted response regarding the settings and attributes of the selected volume on the selected controller include the `--controller` option specifying the controller and the `--ldrive` option specifying the volume number in brackets.

 <pre>
-iLOrest > <span style="color: #01a982; ">smartarray --controller=0 --ldrive=1 -j</span>
+iLOrest > <span style="color: #01a982; ">storagecontroller --controller=0 --ldrive=1 -j</span>
 {
   "Controller": "Slot=3 - HPE Smart Array SR308i-p Gen11",
   "Accelerator": "ControllerCache",